Hepatitis C: Extrahepatic complications

 The most common problem due to hepatitis C but not involving the liver is mixed cryoglobulinemia (usually the type II form) – an inflammation of small and medium-sized blood vessels.
 Hepatitis C is also associated with autoimmune disorders such as Sjögren's syndrome, lichen planus, a low platelet count, porphyria cutanea tarda, necrolytic acral erythema, insulin resistance, diabetes mellitus, diabetic nephropathy, autoimmune thyroiditis, and B-cell lymphoproliferative disorders.
 20–30% of people infected have rheumatoid factor – a type of antibody.
 Possible associations include Hyde's prurigo nodularis and membranoproliferative glomerulonephritis.
 Cardiomyopathy with associated abnormal heart rhythms has also been reported.
-A variety of central nervous system disorders has been reported.
+A variety of central and peripheral nervous system disorders has been reported.
 Chronic infection seems to be associated with an increased risk of pancreatic cancer.
 People may experience other issues in the mouth such as dryness, salivary duct stones, and crusted lesions around the mouth.

 Occult infection

-Persons who have been infected with hepatitis C may appear to clear the virus but remain infected.
+People who have been infected with hepatitis C may appear to clear the virus but remain infected.
 The virus is not detectable with conventional testing but can be found with ultra-sensitive tests.
-The original method of detection was by demonstrating the viral genome within liver biopsies, but newer methods include an antibody test for the virus' core protein and the detection of the viral genome after first concentrating the viral particles by ultracentrifugation.
+The original method of detection was by demonstrating the viral genome within liver biopsies.
+Still, newer methods include an antibody test for the virus' core protein and the detection of the viral genome after first concentrating the viral particles by ultracentrifugation.
 A form of infection with persistently moderately elevated serum liver enzymes but without antibodies to hepatitis C has also been reported.
 This form is known as cryptogenic occult infection.

 Several clinical pictures have been associated with this type of infection.
 It may be found in people with anti-hepatitis-C antibodies but with normal serum levels of liver enzymes; in antibody-negative people with ongoing elevated liver enzymes of unknown cause; in healthy populations without evidence of liver disease; and in groups at risk for HCV infection including those on hemodialysis or family members of people with occult HCV.
 The clinical relevance of this form of infection is under investigation.
 The consequences of occult infection appear to be less severe than with chronic infection but can vary from minimal to hepatocellular carcinoma.

 The rate of occult infection in those apparently cured is controversial but appears to be low.
 40% of those with hepatitis but with both negative hepatitis C serology and the absence of detectable viral genome in the serum have hepatitis C virus in the liver on biopsy.
 How commonly this occurs in children is unknown.